-In this section you can assign Media Size and Costs to Media Sources.
+In case Printer Costs are relevant, you can assign Media Size and Costs to Media Sources.

-If no Media Source is configured, a red colored "Configuration needed" tag will show up for this printer in the Proxy Printer List.
+If no Media Source is configured, a red colored "Configuration needed" tag will show up for this printer in the Proxy Printer List and the printer will not be available for printing.